pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

   installed on that database.
 * Use the *Username* field to specify the name of a role that will be used when authenticating with the server.
+* When *Kerberos authentication?* is set to *True*, pgAdmin will try to connect the PostgreSQL server using Kerberos authentication.
 * Use the *Password* field to provide a password that will be supplied when authenticating with the server.
 * Check the box next to *Save password?* to instruct pgAdmin to save the